Last updated: December 2025

 1. Applicability Thresholds:

-Subject to certain entity-level and data-level exemptions, the California Privacy Laws primarily regulate "Business," which is defined as a for-profit legal entity that, directly or through its Service Provider or agent, collects personal information of California residents (consumer) and satisfies one of the following three criteria:
+The California Privacy Laws primarily regulate "Business," which is defined as a for-profit legal entity that, directly or through its Service Provider or agent, collects personal information of California residents (consumer) and satisfies one of the following three criteria:

-• having $25 million or more in global revenue as of January 1 of the calendar year;
+- Having $26.6 million or more in global revenue as of January 1 of the calendar year;

-• Buying, selling, or sharing 100,000+ California consumers' personal information, during a calendar year; or
+- Buying, selling, or sharing 100,000+ California consumers' personal information, during a calendar year; or

 2. Key Definitions:

-• Sales of Personal Information: The California Privacy Laws broadly define the terms "Sale," "Sell," or "Sold" to include the exchange of personal information for not only monetary compensation but also "other valuable consideration," subject to certain exemptions.
+- Sales of Personal Information: The California Privacy Laws broadly define the terms "Sale," "Sell," or "Sold" to include the exchange of personal information for not only monetary compensation, but also "other valuable consideration," subject to certain exemptions.

-• "Sales" of Personal Information includes "sharing" of Personal Information, which refers to sharing, renting, releasing, disclosing, disseminating, making available, transferring,…by the business to a third party for cross-context behavioral advertising, whether or not for monetary or other valuable consideration, including transactions between a business and a third party for cross-context behavioral advertising for the benefit of a business in which no money is exchanged.
+- "Sales" of Personal Information includes "sharing" of Personal Information, which refers to sharing, renting, releasing, disclosing, disseminating, making available, transferring by the business to a third party for cross-context behavioral advertising, whether or not for monetary or other valuable consideration, including transactions between a business and a third party for cross-context behavioral advertising for the benefit of a business in which no money is exchanged.

 3. Heightened Protection for Minors Under the Age of 16:

-The California Privacy Laws expressly prohibit a Business from selling or sharing the personal information of consumers unless the Business obtains affirmative prior consent from: (i) the consumer over the age of 13 and under 16 years of age; or (ii) the consumer's parents or legal guardian, where the consumer is below the age of 13.
+The California Privacy Laws expressly prohibit a Business from selling or sharing the personal information of consumers unless the Business obtains affirmative prior consent from: (i) the consumer over the age of 13 and under 16 years of age; or (ii) the consumer's parents or legal guardian, where the consumer is below age 13.

 4. Business Obligations: